Learn about what we fund before applying for a grant

 If you have questions, please email us.

-- National organizations (unless the applicant is a local branch or chapter providing direct services)
+We generally do not fund national organizations, unless the applicant is a local branch or chapter providing direct services.

 The quiz questions are designed to make sure that a request fits the Nationwide Foundation's funding guidelines.
 If you received a message that your proposal doesn’t meet the funding guidelines, the foundation regrets that we won’t be able to provide support.
 If you have questions about our funding guidelines, please email us.

-No, the deadline is Sept.
-1 at 11:59 p.m.
-EDT regardless of when it falls.
+No, the deadline is September 1 at 11:59 p.m.
+ET, regardless of when it falls.

-Go to the grant application log-in page and click "Forgot your password?" to reset your password.
+Go to the grant application page and click “Forgot your password?" to reset your password.

 Check under “Need Support?” at the bottom of each page of the grant application to see if your question or issue is addressed.
 If you still need assistance, submit a “Support Request” at the bottom of the support Q&A.